-Last week thousands of marketers converged yet again on San Diego for the world class Social media Marketing World #SMMW15.
+Every year thousands of marketers converge on San Diego for the world class Social media Marketing World.

-I was truly honoured to be speaker again this year and excited to be returning as a 3-time alumni.
+I am truly honored to speak at this event and excited to be returning as a 3-time alumni.

-Here are my 7 knockout takeaways from the conference – 7 things you need to know.
+Here are my 7 knockout takeaways from the conference in 2015 – 7 things you need to know.

 From the start of Michael Stelzner's opening keynote we witnessed an avalanche of tweets, posts, instagram snaps, pins and moments throughout the event.

 As always, I turn not just to my own notes and a-ha moments, but to the Twitter and Instagram Feeds to share with you my top takeaways:

 7 Knockout Takeaways from Social Media Marketing World